Zakeke offers you two ways to add cut/safety/bleed lines to your customizable products:

 Show names to the end-users: display the name of the layer/line in the customizer;

 Clip mask: If checked, that line becomes a clipping area that shapes mask the design.
-Print-ready files won't be affected as they will be the same shape as the uploaded PDF document.
-IMPORTANT: This option can be activated only on one layer at a time.
+Print-ready files won't be affected as they will be the same shape as the uploaded PDF document unless you activate the "Clipped print-ready file" option which means that the final output will be generated only for the clipped area instead of for the full PDF area.

 Layers visible in cart: to display all the lines also in the thumbnail of the customized item in the cart.